+Table of Contents 1

-Introduction 3
+Introduction

 Plain Language 3

 Stop Health Care Fraud!
+3

-Discrimination is Against the Law.
-5
+Discrimination is Against the Law 5

 Preventing Medical Mistakes

 FEHB Facts

 No pre-existing condition limitation

 Minimum essential coverage (MEC)

 Minimum value standard

 Where you can get information about enrolling in the FEHB Program

-Types of coverage available for you and your family
+• Types of coverage available for you and your family

 Family member coverage

 Children's Equity Act

 When benefits and premiums start

-When you retire
+• When you retire

 When FEHB coverage ends

 Upon divorce

 Temporary Continuation of Coverage (TCC)

 Converting to individual coverage

 Health Insurance Marketplace

 Section 1.
-How this plan works 12
+How This Plan Works

 Section 2.
-Changes for 2018
+Changes for 2019

 Section 3.
-How you get care
+How You Get Care

-Open Access HMO 15
+Open Access HMO

-Identification cards 15
+Identification cards

-Where you get covered care 15
+Where you get covered care

-Plan providers 15
+Plan providers

-Plan facilities 15
+Plan facilities

-What you must do to get covered care 15
+What you must do to get covered care

-Primary care 15
+Primary care

-Specialty care 16
+Specialty care

-Hospital care 16
+Hospital care

-If you are hospitalized when your enrollment begins 16
+If you are hospitalized when your enrollment begins

-You need prior Plan approval for certain services 16
+You need prior Plan approval for certain services

-Inpatient hospital admission 17
+Inpatient hospital admission

 Other Services

-How to request precertification for an admission or get prior authorization for Other services 17
+How to request precertification for an admission or get prior authorization for Other services

 Non-urgent care claims

 Urgent care claims

 Concurrent care claims

 Emergency inpatient admission

-If your treatment needs to be extended 19
+If your treatment needs to be extended

-Circumstances beyond our control 19
+Circumstances beyond our control

-If you disagree with our pre-service claim decision 19
+If you disagree with our pre-service claim decision

-To reconsider a non-urgent care claim 19
+To reconsider a non-urgent care claim

-To reconsider an urgent care claim 19
+5